 The great thing about these skillet baked eggs is how easy they are to prepare!
 You just need about 5 minutes to assemble the casserole and 10 to 20 minutes of bake time before breakfast is served.

 - Bake.
-Place on the middle oven rack and bake for 10 to 20 minutes.
-The baking time will vary based on how you prefer your eggs.
+Place on the middle oven rack and bake until the croissants are golden brown and the eggs are set to your liking, about 10 to 20 minutes.

 - Serve.
 Top with salt and pepper and serve immediately.